-Should I be looking into Condos?
+Should you be looking into Condos?

 Using appreciation as a measure, condominiums in some areas have been as profitable an